lsst/dp0-2_lsst_io/tutorials-examples/Portal-5.rst

    ON cv.ccdVisitId = fsodo.ccdVisitId
    WHERE fsodo.diaObjectId = 1252220598734556212

 2.2.
-First, we can plot the multi-band light curve with identical color markers for all bands, following the steps outlined in Step 1.5 to plot flux vs. MJD.
+First, we can plot the multi-band lightcurve with identical color markers for all bands, following the steps outlined in Step 1.5 to plot flux vs. MJD.
 This will return the plot as on the right hand side of the screenshot below.
 Note that there are many more points on the plot than you had in Step 1 - this is because you didn't restrict the ADQL search to only i-band but chose all bands.